amanncodes/Scraping-Orchestration/README.md

 **Source detection logic in the webhook:**

 The webhook inspects the payload shape to correct the source field if needed.
-The presence of a "retry_loop" key identifies a login-bot-1 callback (Shape A).
-The presence of a "data" key without "retry_loop" identifies a Lambda or mock callback (Shape C).
+The presence of a "retry_loop" key identifies a login-bot-1 callback.
+The presence of a "data" key without "retry_loop" identifies a Lambda or mock callback (Shape B).
 If the job source is still "sqs" but the callback came from login-bot-1, the source is updated to "login_bot_fallback" to accurately reflect which scraper delivered the result.

 ---